eliopinho/TravianT4.6/README.md

 all generic domain has example.com feel free to replace to your domain server used nginx and mysql

-i can explain how to step by step do it. if you are compitent then you can figure it out
+i can explain how to step by step do it.       -> can you please helpme with that ? ;-) if you are compitent then you can figure it out

 enjoy if anyone does want instructions to insstall figure it out and make a pull request editing this readme.